-Marion turned her MA thesis into her first performed play, Mr Bennett and Miss Smith (Old Red Lion, Arts Council Theatre Award) about Arnold Bennett and the South African author Pauline Smith, using their letters - Bennett stuttered and Smith was silenced by severe facial neuralgia - ‘precise and evocative production’ (The Guardian)
+Marion's MA thesis was turned into Mr Bennett and Miss Smith (Old Red Lion, Arts Council Theatre Award) concerning Arnold Bennett and the South African author Pauline Smith letters though Bennett stuttered and Smith was silenced by severe facial neuralgia.
+‘Precise and evocative production’ (The Guardian)

-The Story of an African Farm, is Marion’s radical interpretation of the classic novel by Olive Schreiner, co-produced with The Young Vic Studio, London (methuen/drama –‘a clever and cohesive dramatisation ...
-Brilliant!’
-Myer Taub Market Theatre, Johannesburg), broadcast on BBC Radio 4 as a mini-serial.
+The Story of an African Farm, is a radical interpretation of the classic novel by Olive Schreiner, co-produced with The Young Vic Studio, London (methuen/drama) –‘a clever and cohesive dramatisation ...'
+(Myer Taub Market Theatre, Johannesburg), broadcast on BBC Radio 4 as a mini-serial.

-Her next play Winnie is about Winnie Mandela and her daughter when under house arrest together in a remote township, celebrating their courage and dignity (Bristol Theatre Express, Arts Council touring grant, finalist,Verity Bargate Award.
+The play Winnie about Winnie Mandela and her daughter when under house arrest together in a remote township, celebrating their courage and dignity (Bristol Theatre Express, Arts Council touring grant, finalist,Verity Bargate Award.

-Louis/lui, is about the radical philosopher Louis Althuser’s mystery- murder of his wife in college, Arts Council Writer’s Bursary (published in Bottled Notes from Underground)
+Louis/lui, concerns the radical philosopher Louis Althuser’s mystery- murder of his wife in college, Arts Council Writer’s Bursary (published in Bottled Notes from Underground)

-Mafeking/Mafikeng (New Playwright’s Festival) was produced for the Imperial War Museum Theatre, for Black Africa Month
+Mafeking/Mafikeng (New Playwright’s Festival) was produced for the Imperial War Museum Theatre (Black Africa Month)

 Edited collections of plays

-Plays by Mediterranean Women (Aurora Metro Press) was made after Marion received a British Council Travel Award to the Women's Peace Conference in Israel.
+Plays by Mediterranean Women (Aurora Metro) received a British Council Travel Award for the Women's Peace Conference, Israel.

 Echoes of Israel: Contemporary Drama (Loki Books)